ndeadly/MissionControl/README.md

 ### Known Issues and Limitations
 * Non-Switch controllers cannot be used to wake the system from sleep.
 * Controllers that haven't had their hardware ID whitelisted for identification will not be recognised as connected.
 They will however still store their details to the database if they are able to successfully sync.
 If you encounter such a controller, please create an issue requesting support.
-* Wii(U) controllers can take a while to pair with the console.
-For some reason they are only detected at the end of a device discovery cycle.
-Be patient and re-press the sync button on the controller if neccessary.
+* Xbox One, Wii/WiiU and (especially) some Dualshock v1 controllers can take some time to be detected and subsequently pair with the Console.
+Be patient and re-enter the sync mode of the controller several times if neccessary.
+Once synced, controllers should work as usual.
-* Some Dualshock4 v1 controllers may appear to not be working with the console.
-Users have reported that repeatedly attempting to pair may eventually cause them to sync up.
-Once synced they should work as usual.
 * Xbox One button layout was changed at some point in a firmware update.
 Please ensure your controller firmware is up to date if you have issues with incorrect button mappings.

 ### Frequently Asked Questions